woolfie1101/AI-NailArt-generator_v3/FEATURE_OVERVIEW.md

-# Upcoming Image Library Feature Overview
+# Upcoming Feature Overview

-> **Goal:** Give users a persistent “My Library” space where every AI-generated nail-art image is stored, organized, and easy to rediscover.
+> **Goal:** Build a social-ready archive and discovery layer for AI nail-art creations.

 ## 1. Automatic Archiving to Supabase
 - On the first successful generation, create a new folder entry and storage prefix automatically.